Jesso4906/elf-printer/README.md

-# elf-viewer
+# ELF Printer
-CLI program to view info about ELF files on Linux.
+ELF Printer is a CLI program that can be used to print information about ELF binaries.